I passed the A+ 220-902 using the CertBlaster A+ practice test 2/3

-A fair amount of questions are based on you remembering Command line tools, How to use them effectively and what the various options are.
-Luckily by now you should have the exam objectives (see above).
+A fair amount of questions are based on you remembering Command-line tools, How to use them effectively, and what the various options are.
+Luckily by now, you should have the exam objectives (see above).

-When it comes to the command line this covers the Command Prompt in Windows and the Terminal in Linux and MAC.
-Hopefully many of the commands will come naturally to you at in least one of the OS’s, hopefully more.
+When it comes to the command line, this covers the Command Prompt in Windows and the Terminal in Linux and MAC.
+Hopefully, many of the commands will come naturally to you in, at least, one of the OSs, hopefully, more.
 The key here is to find out what you don’t know.
 Review each of the command lists.
 Write down any command you are not 100% clear on.
-Use the help or MAN pages to explore i.e. you know the RD command will clear an empty directory, if it contained subdirectories it will fail.
+Use the help or MAN pages to explore i.e. you know the RD command will clear an empty directory if it contained subdirectories it will fail.
 Read the help screen and see that adding the /s will solve the problem.
 In Linux a similar condition you would try rmdir.
 If folders are present read the MAN page and see that you’d need rd –rf to get this task done.

 For the command line tools own the commands listed below: